estine/compositions/README.md

 ## Works

 - Unfreed - originally for bassoon and electronics (for Molly Murphy), to be adapted for cello and electronics (for Oona Lowther)
+    - [ ] Check playability of the piece on Cello, including stringings and fingerings as needed
+    - [ ] Remake electronics, first outlining harmonic materials and major landmarks, then crafting hybrid electroacoustic synthesizers and sound generators
+    - [ ] Increase playability of the work

-- Untitled snare drum and electronics piece (for Will Dahle) - completed and performed!
+- [x] Untitled snare drum and electronics piece (for Will Dahle) - completed and performed!